School

 Do you want a career in the increasingly in-demand area of project management?
 Would you like to develop your ability to plan, execute and manage projects?

-Our MSc Project Management programme aims to equip you with the necessary knowledge, understanding, skills and strategic thinking required for successful performance as a project manager in a variety of contexts.
+Our MSc Project Management programme aims to equip you with the advanced knowledge, understanding, skills and strategic thinking required to successfully manage projects in a variety of sectors with complex and different business contexts.

 About this course